psevestre/openid-fapi/Financial_API_Pushed_Request_Object.md

     "exp": 1493738581
 }
 ```

 Question: What is the value of returning `iss` and `aud`?
 Does the `exp` really add anything given the text encourages one-time use of the request object?

 (BC QUESTION/RESPONSE: I suspect Nat will say there's value in explicitly identifying the participants in any exchange.
-But I'm not so sure myself (they are already identified by HTTPS and client authentication/identification) and worry a little that `iss` and `aud` will only confuse in this context (case in point the definition of `iss` above is rather confusing referring to JWT/RFC7519 for the definition of an authorization server issuer rather than RFC8414 but also mentioning 'the redirection URI' as the issuer for the AS).
+But I'm not so sure myself (they are already identified by HTTPS and client authentication/identification) and worry a little that `iss` and `aud` will only confuse in this context (case in point the definition of `iss` above is rather confusing referring to JWT [RFC7519] for the definition of an authorization server issuer rather than [RFC8414] but also mentioning 'the redirection URI' as the issuer for the AS).
 I also don't see what value `exp` adds here - is it anything more than a hint to the client about how long the request_uri will be valid?
 I don't see the use in that.
 And using something like `expires_in` similar to RFC6749 with a relative value of how long the URI is valid would be more appropriate for that anyway, if it were needed.)

 ### 5.3 Error responses